Project-MCMLXXXIII/mojos/README.md

 ## Packages

+### mojos-api

+The [mojos api](packages/mojos-api) is an HTTP webserver that hosts token metadata.
+This is currently unused because on-chain, data URIs are enabled.

+### mojos-assets

+The [mojos assets](packages/mojos-assets) package holds the Mojos PNG and run-length encoded image data.

+### mojos-bots

+The [mojos bots](packages/mojos-bots) package contains a bot that monitors for changes in Mojos auction state and notifies everyone via Twitter and Discord.

 ### mojos-contracts

-The [mojos contracts](packages/mojos-contracts) is the suite of Solidity contracts powering Mojos DAO.
+The [mojos contracts](packages/mojos-contracts) is the suite of Solidity contracts powering mojos DAO.

+### mojos-sdk

+The [mojos sdk](packages/mojos-sdk) exposes the mojos contract addresses, ABIs, and instances as well as image encoding and SVG building utilities.

 ### mojos-subgraph

-In order to make retrieving more complex data from the auction history, [mojos-subgraph](packages/mojos-subgraph) contains subgraph manifests that are deployed onto [The Graph](https://thegraph.com).
+In order to make retrieving more complex data from the auction history, [mojos subgraph](packages/mojos-subgraph) contains subgraph manifests that are deployed onto [The Graph](https://thegraph.com).

 ### mojos-webapp

-The [mojos-webapp](packages/mojos-webapp) is the frontend for interacting with Mojo auctions as hosted at [1980.network](https://1980.network).
+The [mojos webapp](packages/mojos-webapp) is the frontend for interacting with Mojos auctions as hosted at [mojos.wtf](https://mojos.wtf).

 ## Quickstart